Prairie Rose, North Dakota

 Prairie Rose is a city in Cass County, North Dakota, United States.
 The population was 56 at the 2020 census.
 The city is an enclave suburb of Fargo.
-Prairie Rose was founded in 1975.
+Prairie Rose was founded in 1975 and it was incorporated in 1978.
 There are 21 homes in the city.

 There was an effort to merge with Fargo in 1996, but the vote by Prairie Rose residents failed.